Dispatch (video game): Plot

-Superhero Robert Robertson III / Mecha Man attempts to locate his father's killer, the supervillain Elliot Connors / Shroud, but is lured into a trap by Shroud's gang, the Red Ring.
-Robert narrowly escapes, only to realize a bomb was placed on his mech suit.
-He survives, but the suit is heavily damaged and put out of commission.
-After announcing his retirement to the press and failing to stop a robbery on his own, Robert is approached by the superhero Mandy / Blonde Blazer, who proposes he works at the Torrance branch of the Superhero Dispatch Network (SDN) as a dispatcher in exchange for help repairing his suit.
-Having heavily indebted himself trying to maintain it, Robert accepts.
+Robert Robertson III, who followed in the footsteps of his father and grandfather to pilot the mech suit built by the latter and become the superhero Mecha Man, attempts to locate his father's killer, the supervillain Elliot Connors / Shroud, but is lured into a trap by Shroud's gang, the Red Ring.
+Robert narrowly escapes and realizes a bomb has been placed on his mech suit.
+He survives, but due to the suit being extensively damaged and having already heavily indebted himself trying to maintain it, he announces his retirement to the press.
+After failing to stop a robbery on his own, Robert is approached by the superhero Mandy / Blonde Blazer, who proposes he works at the local branch of the Superhero Dispatch Network (SDN) as a dispatcher in exchange for help repairing his suit, and Robert accepts.

 On his first day, he encounters his old friend Chase / Track Star, a retired speedster hero who, due to a side effect of his powers, appears 80-years-old at 39.
-Robert is then assigned to the Z-Team, a group of supervillains that SDN is working to reform via their Phoenix Program.
-However, its members do not take him seriously.
-He later gets into an argument with one of the Z-Team's members, Courtney / Invisigal, after she disobeys a direct order and allows a supervillain to escape.
-Blazer tasks Robert with cutting one of the Z-Team's members, Sonar or Coupé, to "send a message" and replace them with either Waterboy, an SDN janitor, or Phenomaman, a former top hero and Blazer's ex-boyfriend.
-Sometime later, Robert grows closer to either Blazer or Invisigal and builds a rapport with the Z-Team.
+Robert is assigned to the Z-Team, a group of supervillains that SDN is working to reform via their Phoenix Program.
+Its members are at the bottom of the branch's leader boards due to poor performance and are unruly.
+They do not take Robert seriously and have driven away previous dispatchers in the past.
+He gets into an argument with one of the Z-Team's members, Courtney / Invisigal, after she disobeys a direct order and allows a supervillain to escape.
+Blazer tasks Robert with cutting one of the Z-Team's members, Sonar or Coupé, to discourage further poor performances and replace them with either SDN janitor Waterboy or Phenomaman, a former top hero and Blazer's ex-boyfriend.

-Meanwhile, Robert rebuilds the Mecha Man suit with help from SDN technical specialist Royd, but fails to replicate its missing power source, the Astral Pulse.
-Blazer, Invisigal, and Royd locate it, but Blazer and Invisigal disagree over how to retrieve it.
+As Robert grows closer to either Blazer or Invisigal and builds a rapport with the Z-Team, he rebuilds the Mecha Man suit with help from SDN technical specialist Royd, but fails to replicate its missing power source, the Astral Pulse.
+Invisigal and Royd locate it, but she and Blazer disagree over how to retrieve it before Shroud and the Red Ring can.
 Chase berates Invisigal for her criminal past, causing her to leave in an attempt to retrieve the Astral Pulse alone.
 With Robert's assistance, she evades the Red Ring and reaches the Astral Pulse, but is intercepted by Shroud, who seemingly steals it and incapacitates her.
-Chase rescues her before collapsing.
+Chase uses his speed to rescue her before collapsing.